Justincyber/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+In the "BEFORE" measurements, all resources were initially deployed in a manner where they were directly exposed to the internet.
+This configuration allowed Virtual Machines to have both their Network Security Groups and built-in firewalls with unrestricted access.
+Additionally, all other resources were deployed with public endpoints visible to the internet, rendering Private Endpoints unnecessary.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+On the other hand, for the "AFTER" metrics, significant security improvements were implemented.
+Network Security Groups were strengthened by blocking ALL traffic except for that originating from my admin workstation.
+Moreover, all other resources benefited from enhanced protection through their built-in firewalls as well as the use of Private Endpoints, ensuring a more secure and controlled environment.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/vdvfDNI.png)<br>